for Graduate and Teaching Assistants

 E. Sick Leave

-After the first semester of service, graduate and teaching assistants covered by the GSEU bargaining unit are eligible for a maximum of five leave days for personal illness with pay per academic year.
-You do nothave any sick leave accruals during the first semester.
+After the first semester of service, Graduate and Teaching Assistants covered by the GSEU bargaining unit are eligible for a maximum of five leave days for personal illness with pay per academic year.
+No sick leave days are available the first semester of an assistantship.
 Leave does not accumulate from year to year.
-Leave may be granted in increments of one-quarter (.25) day or greater and is subject to the approval of the supervisor.
-If you need to use this benefit contact Human Resource’s Time Records Unit at 437-4700.
+Leave is subject to the approval of the supervisor.
+For questions about this benefit please call 437-4700.

 F. GSEU INFORMATION